LisaHJung/O4B/README.md

 **IMPORTANT**

-In the `service` component, you must pay attention to the order in which the proccessors are listed as processors are applied sequentially in the order listed!
+In the `service` component, you must pay attention to the order in which the proccessors are listed as processors are applied sequentially!

-The `batch` processor should be listed *last* to group the data into batches before exporting.
+The `batch` processor should be listed **last** to group the data into batches before exporting.

 ## Resources